bcfletcher/lego_projects/README.md

-This repository is a set of Python scripts, Lego models (Bricklink Studio), Lego Spike Prime Python examples, and a Python course I created to support efforts my son's First Lego League team.
+This repository is a set of Python scripts, Lego models (Bricklink Studio), Lego Spike Prime Python examples, Pybricks examples including a Robot Library, and a Python course I created to support efforts my son's First Lego League team.

 All the non-Lego Python examples were created in Visual Studio Code for Mac.